eic/Singularity/README.md

     - *Note: Singularity installation may require host to support local compilation.
 E.g. on Ubuntu, it can be obtained via `sudo apt-get install libtool m4 automake`*

 2. Install [CVMFS from CERN](https://cernvm.cern.ch/portal/filesystem/quickstart).
-CERN support build packages under (various Linux distribution and MAC)[https://cernvm.cern.ch/portal/filesystem/downloads].
+CERN support [build packagess](https://cernvm.cern.ch/portal/filesystem/downloads) for various Linux distributions and MAC
     - *Note: for loading `/cvmfs/eic.opensciencegrid.org` by default, you may need to add `CVMFS_STRICT_MOUNT=no` to `/etc/cvmfs/default.local`.*

    After completing this, please confirm you can read local path `/cvmfs/eic.opensciencegrid.org/`, which should show same content as that on RCF interactive nodes.